 In granting the defendants’ motion to dismiss, the court accepted Ropes & Gray’s argument that the breach of contract claim was barred by the parol evidence rule, notwithstanding that only one defendant was a party to the prior written agreements.
 The Court also agreed that the plaintiff’s unjust enrichment claim was barred by the prior written agreements and the statute of frauds, and that the plaintiff’s estoppel claims were inadequately pled.

-The Ropes & Gray team was led by litigation & enforcement partner Bob Fischler and included associates Adam Harris and Paul Kellogg, all of the New York office.
+The Ropes & Gray team was led by litigation & enforcement partner Bob Fischler and included associate Paul Kellogg, both of the New York office.

 Stay Up To Date with Ropes & Gray